Skip to main content

 • Confirm your home’s setup: Ask whether the primary residential exemption is on file and whether the county needs trust pages or updated ownership proof.

-• Pick the right lane: Circuit breaker helps with the current bill, indigent or hardship relief helps when you cannot pay, and a 75+ deferral delays payment with interest.
-Renters use TAP.
+• Pick the right lane: Circuit breaker helps with the current bill, low-income or hardship abatement helps when you cannot pay, and a 75+ deferral delays payment with interest.
+Renters use the state renter credit route.

 • Gather full household records one time: That usually means returns, 1099s, SSA-1099 forms, bank statements, and any widow, disability, or trust documents.

 • File by September 1 if you can: Some counties want every supporting document by that date.
-Renter’s refund goes to December 31 with the state.
+Renter credit claims go to December 31 with the state.

 • Before you leave or submit: Ask, “Is anything missing?” and “When should I call back if I do not hear from you?”